-3.2.8 Methot Trawls - The Methot trawl is deployed off the stern of the vessel, with the stern platform removed, using the Marco winch equipped with at least 1,000 meters of 7/16" wire rope with a Safe Working Load (SWL) of 2 tons.
-A ScanMar Model S40 acoustical depth sensor with readout in the trawl house will be used to receive real-time depth information.
-The ScanMar transducer is mounted on the ship's centerboard.
-A scientist or survey technician in the trawl house will relay orders for stopping and starting the winch to the winch operator based on trawl depth; otherwise, deployment and retrieval will be the responsibility of the ship's crew.
+3.2.7 Methot Trawls - The Methot trawl is deployed off the stern of the vessel, using a winch equipped with at least 1,000 meters of 7/16" wire rope with a Safe Working Load (SWL) of 2 tons.
+A SIMRAD ITI Depth/Temperature acoustical sensor, or equivalent, with readout on the bridge will be used to receive real-time depth information.
+A scientist or survey technician will relay orders for stopping and starting the winch to the winch operator based on trawl depth; otherwise, deployment and retrieval will be the responsibility of the ship's crew.